Kuruthipunal (film): Critical reception

 Kuruthipunal received critical acclaim.
-RPR of Kalki appreciated the makers for not making compromises for commercial success, the performances of Arjun and Haasan, and the film's realism.
 On 11 November 1995, K. Vijiyan from New Straits Times praised the film's special effects for their realism but added; "The fear Kamal feels for his family was not properly brought to the screen by Sreeram.
 The intensity Arjun usually puts into his movies was also missing here"; and concluded Kuruthipunal is "like an American action movie made in Tamil".
 On 19 November, Ananda Vikatan said the film was attempting to turn Tamil cinema, which was quickly moving in the direction of masala entertainers, by bringing in a different screenplay.
 The reviewer noted though it would not fulfill the needs of ordinary people, it is a wonderful film, and rated it 45 out of 100.
-Bhawana Somaaya, the then editor of the G magazine, said Kuruthipunal "proved a chilling experience.
-Violent, but realistic in the context of what is happening today."
-Nihalani called the film better than Drohkaal.